 Looking for deeper issues can help you be more understanding and supportive when it matters most to your employees.

-For example, an employee could be angry that their recent performance review suggested getting to the office earlier.
+An employee could be angry that their recent performance review suggested getting to the office earlier.
 But maybe they’ve been late because their recent divorce has required a new daycare drop-off schedule.
 Maybe they’re angry because the performance review is a reminder of this painful change and they feel like no one at work understands how difficult it is.

 Looking for deeper issues can help you be more understanding and supportive when it matters most to your employees.
 Of course, it’s not your job to be a therapist, but you can provide resources to help employees get through tough times that might impact their work performance.